-- 1. Initialize prices for all packages. - 2.
+- 1. The auctioneer initializes prices for all packages. - 2.
 At the beginning of each round, for each bidder, the auctioneer announces "ask prices" $\mathbf{p}i(t)$ for all packages to bidder i. - 3.
-Given the prices, each bidder can bid on as many packages as she wants, and she can bid on a single item multiple times, by bidding on several packages that contains that item.
-Each bidder's submitted bids, $\mathcal{B}i(t)$ , must satisfy the following rules: - (a) Winning bid resubmission rule: $\exists (x,p) \in \mathcal{B}i(t)$ such that (x,p) is a winning bid at the previous round.
-That is, if a bidder has made a winning bid in a previous round, she is obligated to bid on that package, at the same price, in the next round.
-Once a bid is losing, a bidder has no further commitment to bid on that package, unless he chooses to. - (b) Last-and-final bid: The last-and-final option allow a bidder to continue to bid for a package while the bid price is narrowly above its value.
-Once a bidder chooses the last-and-final option on a package, he gets a small discount, $\varepsilon$ , and the last-and-final bid will be automatically resubmitted at the same price in every round until the auction terminates.
-Therefore, even if the price for that package increases, a bidder cannot increase his bid on that package. - The last-and-final option facilitates the computation of Vickrey prices.
-It also reveals to the auctioneer a bidder's approximate true value for a package. - 4.
-If there are no new bids, then auction terminates.
-Otherwise, given $\{\mathcal{B}i(t)\}{i\in N}$ , the auctioneer solves Eq.
-(1) and revises ask prices to each bidder in the following manner:
+Given the prices, each bidder can bid on as many packages as she wants, and can bid on a single item multiple times, by bidding on several packages that contain that item.
+Each bidder's submitted bids, $\mathcal{B}i(t)$, must satisfy the following rules: - (a) Winning bid resubmission rule: $\exists (x, p) \in \mathcal{B}i(t)$, such that (x, p) is a winning bid in the previous round.
+That is, if a bidder has made a winning bid in the previous round, she is obligated to bid on that package, at the same price, in the next round.
+Once a bid is losing, a bidder has no further commitment to bid on that package, unless he chooses to do so. - (b) Last-and-final bid: The last-and-final option allows a bidder to continue to bid for a package when the bid price is narrowly above the object's value.
+Once a bidder chooses the last-and-final option on a package, he receives a small discount, ε, and the last-and-final bid is automatically resubmitted at the same price in every round until the auction terminates.
+Therefore, even if the price for that package increases, a bidder cannot increase his bid on that package.

+The last-and-final option facilitates the computation of Vickrey prices.
+It also reveals to the auctioneer a bidder's approximate true value for a package.

-- (a) The ask prices for a bidder with any winning bid(s) remain the same as the previous round. - (b) The prices for packages with last-and-final bids remain the same as the previous round. - (c) The price for each package of a losing bid increases by $\varepsilon$ - (d) Adjust all ask prices so that they are self-consistent, i.e., the price for a package should not be less than the price for any of its subset.
+- 4. If there are no new bids, then the auction terminates.
+Otherwise, given $\{\mathcal{B}i(t)\}{i \in N}$, the auctioneer solves Eq.
+(1) and revises ask prices to each bidder in the following manner: - (a) The ask prices for a bidder with any winning bid(s) remain the same as in the previous round. - (b) The prices for packages with last-and-final bids remain the same as in the previous round. - (c) The price for each package of a losing bid increases by ε . - (d) All ask prices are adjusted to be self-consistent, i.e., the price for a package should not be less than the price for any of its subsets.

-Going to the next round t+1, then go back to step 2.
+The auctioneer proceeds to the next round t + 1, then returns to step 2.

-There are two phases to determine an auction's outcome.
+In the iBEA auction, there are two phases to determine the auction's outcome.
 The auctioneer uses Phase I to determine the final allocation and Phase II to compute the final prices and Vickrey discounts.
-Phase I terminates when all agents who submit bids are assigned a package, and the allocation will be the final allocation.
-The auction proceeds to Phase II.
-In each round of Phase II, the auctioneer selects a pivotal bidder and ignores his bids to compute his externality.
-When she computes all externalities, the prices is determined, from which she computes Vickrey payoffs, in the same manner as in the sealed bid Vickrey.
+Phase I terminates when all agents who submit bids are assigned a package, and the allocation is the final allocation.
+The auction then proceeds to

+Phase II.
+In each round of Phase II, the auctioneer selects a pivotal bidder and ignores this bidder's bids to compute his externality.
+When she computes all externalities, the prices are determined, from which she computes the Vickrey payoffs, in the same manner as in the sealed bid Vickrey auction.

-Just as Ausubel and Milgrom (2002) rely on the assumption of straightforward bidding strategy, in iBEA it is assumed that all bidders take a Myopic Best-Response (MBR).
-We say bidder i takes myopic best-response to ask prices $\mathbf{p}i(t)$ announced by the auctioneer, if where p(x) is the ask price of package x for bidder i.
-MBR chooses $\varepsilon$ -maximized packages, i.e., packages arbitrarily close to the best package.
+Just as Ausubel and Milgrom (2002) rely on the assumption of a straightforward bidding strategy, in an iBEA auction, it is assumed that each bidder takes a Myopic Best-Response (MBR).
+We say bidder i takes a myopic best-response to the ask prices $\mathbf{p}i(t)$ announced by the auctioneer, if where p(x) is the ask price of package x for bidder i.
+The MBR strategy chooses ε -maximized packages, i.e., packages arbitrarily close to the best package.